-As usual, thanks for viewing, and comments are always welcome.
+Thanks for viewing, and comments are always welcome.
 M 🙂

-As usual, thanks for viewing.
-Comments are always welcome.
+Thanks for viewing and comments are always welcome.
 M 🙂